CGCookie/retopoflow/help/warnings.md

 <input type="checkbox" value="options['check auto save']">Warn if auto save is disabled</input>

 <input type="checkbox" value="options['check unsaved']">Warn if file is unsaved</input>

+If you directly open an auto saved file, some of the visual settings and mesh sizes will be different.
+Clicking the "Finish Auto Save Recovery" button will recover the original visual settings and mesh sizes.

 ## Performance: Target/Sources Too Large